tobias-varden/llama-password-gen/README.md

 A small* Python utility for generating a password based on a user-provided input using a Large Language Model (LLM).
 This project is inspired by Randall Munroe's XKCD comic that suggests using four random words (no space), with a mix of nouns, verbs, adjectives, and adverbs.

+## Why

+The idea was to use a LLM as a sort of password manager.
+The LLMs output can be set to deterministic for a given seed.
+The seed would then be based on the site's url, so each site got their own password in a deterministic manner.
+This way if you have access to the same LLM and can set the seed you can then generate the same password.
+However, to make things a bit more secure a salt was added to the seed.
+Making it less portable then what was initially planned.

 ## Features

 - Generates a password based on a user-provided input using an LLM.